 - Upcoming features to suit our techy life.

 - Dedicated applications to suit purposes of business persons.

 - The small size of the device may be insufficient while you want to watch a movie or read eBooks.

 - Smartphones are not suitable for heavy works.

 - Just like Tablet PCs, Smartphones need the help of a desktop or laptop to be complete!

 Also, it is worthwhile to mention the rise of devices that are included in Phablets!
 These devices, which have a big screen size when compared to typical Smartphones are best for professionals.

 The Final Decision

 While reconsidering what we have said, choosing between these three options is a tough task, indeed!
 However, diplomatically, we can have a conclusion.
-If you need a device for voice calling, internet access and a variety of apps, you should go for Smartphones.
+If you need a device for voice calls, internet access and a variety of apps, you should go for Smartphones.
 On the other hand, if your main intention is eBook reading, media viewing, easier access to the internet, and others that require a big screen, the best choice will be the Tablet PC.
 Unlike both, laptops will be your cup of tea if you need high-end processing power, big screen, physical keyboard, etc. Which device on the list do you use most?
 Do let us know using your comments.